onflow/flow-go/pkg/language/docs/language.md

 However, unlike a bank statement, an attestation is "live", i.e. it is not just a snapshot at the time it was created, but it reflects the current state of the underlying resource.

 Attestations can only be created from resources, i.e., they cannot be forged by parties who do not have ownership of the resource, and can be safely handed to untrusted parties.

+An attestation reflects the current state of a resource.
+The state is read-only, so the resource that is referred to cannot be modified.
+It is not possible to change the ownership of a resource through an attestation, or store an attestation.

 Attestations of resources are created using the `@` operator.
 Attestation types have the name of the resource type, prefixed with the `@` symbol.